Support for Configuration Manager current branch versions

 Figure 1.
 Example of the release cycle overlap for current branch servicing support.
 This example is for illustration of the cycle, and doesn't represent actual or expected release dates.

 The latest current branch version is always in the Security and Critical Updates servicing phase.
 This support statement means that if you encounter a code defect that warrants a critical update, you must have the latest current branch version installed in order to receive a fix.
 All other supported current branch versions are eligible to receive only security updates.

-- For versions 1710 and later, all support ends after the 18-month lifecycle for a current branch version has expired.
+All support ends after the 18-month lifecycle has expired for a current branch version.

 Update your Configuration Manager environment to the latest version before support for your current version expires.